Spaghetti & Mandolino - home page / Our magazine / Guanciale: essential for making carbonara and gricia.

 The history of Carbonara, a Roman dish, is shrouded in myths and legends.

-Gricia: ancestor of &' amatriciana
+Gricia: the ancestor of amatriciana

-Gricia is often associated with &' Amatriciana, another famous dish of Roman cuisine.
+Gricia is often associated with Amatriciana, another famous dish of Roman cuisine.

 Peasant origins

-Guanciale, Roman pecorino and black pepper were fundamental elements in the diet of these communities
+Guanciale, Roman pecorino, and black pepper were fundamental elements in the diet of these communities.

 Angela Cordioli